Black Bean Sauce

 For those of you who know what Chinese black bean sauce is, you already know the wonders it does for your Asian-inspired dishes.
 You’ll also be happy to know how incredibly quick and easy it is to make yourself (all of 15 minutes).
-PLUS, it tastes even better than store-bought stuff AND you know exactly what’s in it…and what isn’t!
+As with all things homemade, this DIY black bean sauce tastes even better than store-bought stuff AND you know exactly what’s in it…and what isn’t.
+And with this incredible flavor-boosting condiment on hand, you now hold the secret to making some of the best Chinese food on the planet!

 What is Black Bean Sauce?

-Let’s begin with the central ingredient: Fermented black beans.
-No, they’re not your typical black beans, aka turtle beans, that you find in dishes like Black Beans & Rice or in South American cuisine.
-(Yes, I have seen several well-intentioned recipes online calling for regular black beans.)
-No, these black beans are actually black soybeans.
+Let’s talk about the central ingredient in black beans sauce: Fermented black beans.
+No, they’re not your typical black beans, aka turtle beans, that you find in dishes like Black Beans and Rice or in South American cuisine.
+Fermented black beans are actually black soybeans.
 These fermented black soybeans, called douchi in Chinese, are created through a process of boiling the beans, then inoculating them with a special mold spore (commonly aspergillus oryzae) as they dry in the sun.
 Then they’re typically either stored dry or in brine.
 This same mold variety is used in miso and soy sauce which are also both fermented products.
+Because of their strong flavor, fermented black beans are frequently paired with other strong flavors like, most commonly garlic and also chilies for heat.
+You can find fermented black beans in well-stocked Asian grocery stores or you can buy them online.
+They usually come in a large quantity and at a good price.
+They’ll keep for a long time, several months, and you can also freeze them in ziplock bags and they’ll last even longer.

 Black Bean Sauce Recipe